 While Nantucket is known for its beautiful sandy beaches and its cobblestone streets, this small island is equally respected for its four unique golf courses.
-Nantucket is home to two private and two public golf courses.
-All four being close to the water with links-style holes reminiscent of Scotland.
-Each treacherous in their own little way, with distinct atmospheres, services, and history.
-The one constant, however, is the beachy fescue grass and the unpredictable island breeze that keeps even the locals guessing.
+Nantucket is home to two private and two public golf courses, all four being close to the water with links-style holes reminiscent of Scotland.
+Each treacherous in their own way with distinct atmospheres, services, and history — they all share a constant: beachy fescue grass and an unpredictable island breeze that keeps even the locals guessing.

-Two of the courses, Miacomet Golf Course and Sankaty Head Golf Club, will be co-hosting the 2021 U.S. Mid-Amateur Championship this coming September.
-The courses will need over 450 volunteers to help organize and run the event and are offering up rounds of golf at both golf courses for people who help out.
+Two courses, Miacomet Golf Course and Sankaty Head Golf Club, co-hosted the 2021 U.S. Mid-Amateur Championship.
+Over 450 volunteers helped organize and run the event, and were offered rounds of golf at both golf courses.

 Miacomet Golf Course